 - Your attorney is only permitted to make a choice if you are unable to make that decision at the time it needs to be made.
 There are guidelines for your attorney to follow.

 - Stay in control of your money.
 Rather than losing control of your finances, having an LPA in place puts you firmly in control of your affairs.
 You decide exactly how much authority your chosen attorney can have and you can if you wish provide detailed guidelines and restrictions on what they can do.

 There are two types of LPA’s and whilst we would recommend that you consider making both to offer maximum protection you do not have to.
 You may think one is more important than the other.
 The two types of LPA are:-

 - Financial and Property Affairs; and

 Property and Financial Affairs LPA

-This LPA typically authorises your chosen attorney to pay your bills, deal with your bank accounts (and other investments) and buy and sell property for you.
+This LPA typically authorises your chosen attorney to pay your bills, deal with your bank accounts (and other investments), and buy and sell the property for you.
 This type of LPA can even be used whilst you still have capacity if you wish.

 Health and Welfare LPA

 You can only use this type of LPA when you have lost capacity and are unable to make decisions for yourself.
 It gives your trusted attorney the authority to make decisions about where you should live and what medical treatment you should receive.

 Lasting Power of Attorney (LPA) fees: a price guide